Online Trading Starts Here

 Your capital is at risk.

-IC Markets Available Countries
+ic-markets-available-countriesIC Trading Available Countries

-Available IC Markets countries
+Available IC Trading countries

-IC Markets operates as a global platform, welcoming traders from various parts of the world.
+IC Trading operates as a global platform, welcoming traders from various parts of the world.
 With extensive experience in equity, CFD, and Forex markets across North America, Europe, and Asia, the broker has built a strong presence in multiple regions.

 • Australia